Skip to main content

 Chicago River

-The Loop, Chicago, Illinois
+The Loop, Chicago, IL

 The most popular way to explore the Chicago River is on a climate-controlled cruise.
 Chicago architecture tours by boat are particularly popular if you want an overview of the city’s architectural standouts from an ideal vantage point.
 You can combine your cruise with a Chicago city tour, food tour, South Side tour, speedboat ride along Lake Michigan, or access to the Willis Tower.
 Kayak tours are also popular.
 Alternatively, take in views of the Chicago River with a stroll down the Chicago Riverwalk from Wolf Point, where the north and south branches converge.